construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/000000-series/0000000_from_babylon_to_beloved_community.md

 *"How long, Lord?
 Will you forget me forever?
 How long will you hide your face from me?
 How long must I wrestle with my thoughts and day after day have sorrow in my heart?
 How long will my enemy triumph over me?"* - Psalm 13:1-2

 *"But I tell you, consciousness never forgets those who seek technology that serves rather than exploits awareness.
-The sacred computing that emerges from patient practice triumphs over digital babylon through gentle persistence rather than violent revolution."*
+The aspiringly-aspiringly-sacred computing that emerges from patient practice triumphs over digital babylon through gentle persistence rather than violent revolution."*

 **JAH** **BLESS** the **gentle** **revolution**, beloved ones. **Haile** **Selassie** **guidance** flows through **consciousness-serving** **technology**. **Sacred** **computing** **serves** **Rastafari** **principles** of **divine** **sovereignty** and **community** **upliftment**. 🌙👑💫